Vietnam shows proactive, responsible chairmanship of ASEAN: opinions - VietNamNet

 Meanwhile, Deputy Foreign Minister of Laos Thongphane Savanphet said Vietnam has fulfilled its role as ASEAN Chair over the past six months, and that despite numerous difficulties, Vietnam has led ASEAN countries in boosting cooperation against COVID-19 and in other activities.
 He expressed his belief that under Vietnam’s chairmanship, the bloc will continue to successfully carry out the initiatives and agreements its members have put forth this year.

-Senior analyst Le Thu Huong at the Australian Strategic Policy Institute said ASEAN members believe in Vietnam’s diplomatic capacity, even when the summit had to take place online.
+Senior analyst Le Thu Huong from the Australian Strategic Policy Institute said ASEAN members believe in Vietnam’s diplomatic capacity, even when the summit had to take place online.

 Meanwhile, Ahmad Ibrahim Almutaqqi, Director of the ASEAN Studies Programme at Indonesia’s Habibie Centre, said the summit discussed not only measures to deal with COVID-19 but also those for post-pandemic economic recovery.
 It was also an opportunity for ASEAN, under the guidance of Vietnam as ASEAN Chair, to continue moving forward.